Christ-Mind-Teachings/cmi-wom/_early/purpose.md

 anyway, first of all, a lot of incredible things have been happening to some of us since this window of Light has been opened.
 When I had my private session with Jeshua a couple of weeks ago, I talked to him about one of my guides.
 This is one of my guides.
-He said to call him Mark, and l asked him, who was he?
-He seemed to be more than just a mere guide and teacher to me, and l feel such love for him, and he said I have to find out on my own.
+He said to call him Mark, and I asked him, who was he?
+He seemed to be more than just a mere guide and teacher to me, and I feel such love for him, and he said I have to find out on my own.
 Well, I did and I found out who he is by listening to the heart and not to the mind, and the same thing has happened to four other people just during this past week.
 They have connected with their soulmates or twin flames, and two of them are sitting on either side of me.
 Could Jeshua speak about this?*

 Marc: He is just standing there very quietly.
 He is asking me to ask you what needs to be said?

 *Why this is happening?
 I don't know.
 It's happened to five of us.
 I don't know.
 Is this something that's happened to a lot of people?*

-Marc: He wants you to consider very carefully that because it is happening to you itis, therefore, happening to everyone, and that as you followed instruction and trusted your own knowingness in your heart, likewise you know truly even now that you do not need to question what is occurring because you know what is occurring.
+Marc: He wants you to consider very carefully that because it is happening to you it is, therefore, happening to everyone, and that as you followed instruction and trusted your own knowingness in your heart, likewise you know truly even now that you do not need to question what is occurring because you know what is occurring.
 It is called miracles.

 *It sure is.*

 Miracles do not need to be understood.
 They need only be celebrated.
 Beloved friend, you have relinquished the weight of a thousand worlds in the span of a few short weeks.

 *That's for sure.
 It is wonderful.*

 And it will continue to grow in its wonder as you remember at all times that you can trust your ability within your own heart to access all that you need in